J-Tynan/OneNote-HTML-Cleaner/README.md

 ### Current Development Notes

 - The shipped release path is MHTML-first.
+- Tailwind CSS is used for utilities and layout, while shared component styling lives in `styles.css`; the project does not use a third-party Tailwind UI library.
 - Native OneNote importer work remains deferred beyond the first stable release.
 - The repository still contains deeper technical notes for pipeline, export, and worker behavior in the `docs/` folder.